Cara Mía Theatre Company: Lydia

 In 2015, the Cara Mía Theatre Company produced Lydia by Octavio Solis as a part of the AT&T Performing Arts Center's Elevator Project.
-Often compared to iconic American family dramas such as Death of a Salesman, the play is set in El Paso, Texas and centers around the bond between an undocumented maid and her boss's disabled teenage son.
+Often compared to iconic American family dramas such as Death of a Salesman, the play is set in El Paso, Texas, and centers around the bond between an undocumented maid and her boss's disabled teenage son.
 The production received praise from Theatre Jones critic Mark Lowry, who described Lydia as "challenging theatre."
 After opening at the Wyly Theatre as a part of the Elevator Project, the production moved on to the Latino Cultural Center.
 It received praise from critics and was considered "a high-water mark in their history."

 Deferred Action

-Perhaps one of the company's most successful productions was Deferred Action, a drama that addressed the heavy political topic of immigration policy.
-The story follows Javier Mejia, a child of immigrants, and his journey as he grows up in America.
+Deferred Action, a drama that addressed the heavy political topic of immigration policy, follows Javier Mejia, a child of immigrants, and his journey as he grows up in America.
 Although his life is filled with many successes, and his disposition seems incredibly optimistic, a somber shift in the story eventually creates a need in Javier to see a change or a "paradigm shift."
 His personal conflicts and struggles are underscored by a heated presidential election that unfolds throughout the play.

 The idea for Deferred Action was born out of a partnership with Kevin Moriarty, who was inspired to work with Cara Mía after watching their earlier political drama Crystal City 1969.
 The show served as a second part to a 2013 Cara Mía production called Dreamers, a Bloodline.
 Eventually, David Lozano and Kevin Morality landed on the topic of the DREAMers immigration experience and drew from real Latino activist experiences to create Deferred Action along with co-writer Lee Trull.

-The show was revived by the Cara Mía Theatre Company shortly after its world premiere, during their 2017-2018 season.
+The Cara Mía Theatre Company revived the show shortly after its world premiere during their 2017-2018 season.
 For this revival, the production toured through several Dallas theatre venues, Houston, and Los Angeles's Encuentro de las Americas International Theatre Festival.

 Youth outreach and education

-The Cara Mia Theatre Company is also dedicated to positively influencing and encouraging the community of Latino youth in Dallas through after school programs, residencies, and touring productions.
+The Cara Mia Theatre Company engages with the community of Latino youth in Dallas through after-school programs, residencies, and touring productions.